Challenges of cyber-security when teleworking

 5. Providing employees with corporate devices.

 With the arrival of the quarantine, staff required to telework needed computing equipment.
 Many companies already have laptops for everyday use, though remote working still is not practised within the organisation.
 Others used desktop computers and had to transport them home.
 The rest used employers’ personal devices to work remotely.
 The National Cybersecurity Institute recommends using corporate devices to reduce the possibility of a cyberattack, which already have the security policies that the company deems appropriate, and ready-installed software for carrying out work.
-However, in the event of using private devices as a remote working tool, the cybersecurity team must ensure that they comply with criteria such as using strong passwords, making regular back-up copies or for the connection to be via VPN, to name just a few.
+However, in the event of using private devices as a remote working tool, the cybersecurity team must ensure that they comply with criteria such as using strong passwords, making regular back-up copies or for the connection to be via a secure and trusted VPN, to name just a few.

 Fusing remote working with cybersecurity